 A diode allows current to flow in one direction only, preventing a PV panel with a higher voltage from domineering another smaller one.

 Further upgrades are in the planning in the light of the shocking surge in voltage recently, destroying much private and municipal property.
-Going off the grid is again being contemplated; instead we have settled for prepaid electricity.
+Going off the grid is again being contemplated; but instead we have settled for prepaid electricity.
 It has been used only three times in the last twelve months to heat shower-water during prolonged misty weather.

 Most of the time the mains breaker is permanently in the off-position to prevent further damage from the utility.